harikagujjula/react-project/src/components/OnlineShoppingDemo/README.md

     file.
 And all other files might just act as wrappers.
 * Another Solution - React Context API
   * A feature that makes sharing data across components & component layers a breeze.
+  * Used to share values and state updating function with multiple components without using props drilling.
   * Allows to create a context value and wrap around all the components.
   * Context value can be connected to the state and so can get rid of all those props, state updating functions etc.